We're sending your request, please wait.

 You could lower your taxable income and qualify for a tax deduction if you make a qualifying after-tax contribution to your super.

-An after-tax super contribution includes any payment you make after you receive your take home pay.
-It does not include super guarantee (employer super payments of at least 9.5% of your salary) or payments made by salary sacrifice.
+An after-tax super contribution includes any payment you make from your take-home pay.
+It does not include Super Guarantee (SG) paid by your employer or payments made by salary sacrifice.

 How much you can claim

 Once TWUSUPER has accepted your Notice of Intent to Claim a Tax Deduction form, the after-tax contribution is treated as a before-tax contribution.

 This means it will be subject to the concessional contribution cap (generally $27,500 a year, although the carry forward rule may mean you can contribute more) and be taxed at the same tax rate as other before-tax contributions.
 This is 15% for most people.

 Remember: Payments made by your employer - including the Super Guarantee and salary sacrifice - will count toward the concessional contribution cap of $27,500 a year.

 For most people, the concessional contributions cap is $27,500.

 However, if your total super balance is less than $500,000, you can carry forward any unused portion of the concessional contributions cap up to five previous financial years – this may allow you to contribute more than the $27,500 limit without paying additional tax.